silinternational/wecarry-api/README.md

 * make

 Note that the data provided in `.env.example` will not allow all features to work.
-In particular, the `ROLLBAR_TOKEN` must be valid.
 The fake AWS data will work for file uploads to the minIO container, but obviously not for a real AWS S3 bucket.

 ## Installation Troubleshooting